SAP-archive/techne/docs/pages/fundamentals/getting-started-developer.md

 toc: false
 permalink: getting-started-developers.html
 folder: fundamentals
-summary: This is an in-development, experimental version of SAP Hybris Techne.
+summary: This is an in-development, experimental version.
 It should NOT be used for production.
 Refer to the Techne website for details about the current version.
 ---

 ### CDN